hyphacoop/actions-distributed-press/README.md

 ### Congratulations!

-Your site is now published over IPFS and can be accessed via `ipns://yourdomain.com`.
+Your site is now published over IPFS and Hyper can be accessed via `ipns://yourdomain.com` or `hyper://yourdomain.com`.
 You’ll also see it on our [explore page](https://explore.distributed.press/) 👀.